el-hult/el-hult.github.io/_posts/2024-03-18-hosting_on_my_nas.md

 ## Serving content

-Most of the content I serve on the NAS is via the web portal (HTTPS over port 5001) I can access all the "Apps" on the Nas, such as photo gallery, calendar, and more.
+Most of the content I serve on the NAS is via the web portal (HTTPS over port 5001) I can access all the "Apps" on the NAS, such as photo gallery, calendar, and more.

 I have also deployed web servers temporarily.
 The Synology app WebStation is essentially a ngnix proxy server that can redirect traffic to php or python web servers (flask, specifically), or serve static content.
 I decided to run a build script on a separate computer to make a static web page, and then serve it statically on the NAS.
 That way, I needed minimal config on the NAS, and I reduce the risk of messing up security.
 Remember that you might need to open up extra ports in the router forwarding rules if you add extra services and want to access them over the internet.